EFPrefix/EFQRCode/USERGUIDE.md

 > **NOTE**: You shall not get `Data` from `UIImage` as it only provides the first frame.

-Then you can create GIF QRCode with `EFQRCode.generateWithGIF`:
+Then you can create GIF QRCode with `EFQRCode.generateGIF`:

 |Parameter|Description|
 |-:|:-|